 |✍️ Editor's take: FastExpert has a large network of real estate agents, but a glitchy website, poor quality control, and no built-in savings make alternative services better options.

-FastExpert is a free online real estate agent directory and agent matching service.
-If you sign up for the agent matching service, FastExpert will shoot you a list of 6-7 agents in your area within about 24 hours, with the first few arriving immediately.
+FastExpert is a free online service that matches you with real estate professionals, including agents, loan officers, and cleaners.
+If you sign up for the agent matching service, FastExpert will shoot you a list of 3–7 agents in your area within about 24 hours, with the first few arriving immediately.

 Per the name, the service is "fast" — but we’re not so sure about the "expert" part.
 FastExpert does next to no quality control and it doesn’t really personalize its matches.

 You’ll have to vet agents yourself, which will end up costing you time and effort.